-3.2.2.2 Medicare Provider Numbers (Slide 15)
+3.2.2.2 Medicare Provider Numbers (Slide 14)

-There are several sources that may be used to verify that the data are acceptable for risk adjustment.
+There are several sources used to verify data are acceptable for risk adjustment.
 Hospital inpatient (and hospital outpatient) data have associated Medicare provider numbers.

-- MA organizations should verify that diagnoses are provided by Medicare certified hospitals/facilities. - All network hospital/facilities must be Medicare certified and will have a Medicare provider number.
+- MA organizations should verify that diagnoses are from Medicare certified hospitals/facilities. - All network hospital/facilities are Medicare certified and have a Medicare provider number.